 if your Italian grandmother gave birth to your father in 1947, you have a “1948 case”.
 The Italian Consulate refuses to process your application.

-Luckily, the Italian Supreme Court thinks otherwise: they established since 2009 that it is forbidden to discriminate between women and men even in citizenship matters (judgment no. 4466/2009).
+Luckily, the Italian Supreme Court thinks otherwise: they established in 2009 that it is forbidden to discriminate between women and men even in citizenship matters (judgment no. 4466/2009).
 All descendants born anytime from an Italian parent, father or mother, are Italian citizens by birthright.

 Sadly, that appears not enough to convince the Ministry of Foreign Affairs and all the Italian Consulates with it.
 They still refuse to process “1948 cases”.
 As a consequence, you can obtain the application of the non-discrimination principle only through an application to the Rome Tribunal.